tontien/APAnalysis/README.md

 More information on [About page](http://www.meilleursjeux.net/APAnalysis/about/)

+## TODO List

+* Compare all regions (parse the rest of the data)
+* Use the timelines events (I will probably say the Mage have an advantage in the early game)
+* Dig deeper into the use of AP items
+* Create the interactive website (live)

+# Build the project

-### Technologies used
+## Technologies used

 * Server Code: Haxe
 * Database: Mysql
 * Template Website: BootStrap
 * Graphic Library: Chartjs

+## Installation

-### TODO List
+### Database

-Compare all regions (parse the rest of the data)

-Use the timelines events (I will probably say the Mage have an advantage in the early game)

-Dig deeper into the use of AP items

-Create the interactive website (live)
+In order to parse the data from json files, you need to create the database first.
+You can find at the root folder a SQL script "BDD_DDL_Script.sql".
+If you only want to run the website, only the dtw_tables can be imported.
+In this project, I choose to parse all data in development side and aggregate them in tables used by the website.
+(You will only also need to import the referential tables champions and items).

+### Compile the project

+  haxe  -cp src -php 'path_to_compile' -main Main